 red evening dresses

 When you’re writing a blog post, add all keywords in the text from the group that you’ve chosen.
 I do not recommend to use 2 or more groups that semantically are different for one article.

-2. The second method to understand what topics are interesting for your potential customers is to analyze posts popularity of your competitors.
+2. The second method to understand what topics are interesting for your potential customers is to analyze posts’ popularity of your competitors.
 You can do it manually by inspecting each post page and checking the number of views, comments, and sharing.
-But I guess it will worn you out, so it is better to use competitors analyzing tool like Buzzsumo.
+But I guess it will wear you out, so it is better to use competitors analyzing tools like Buzzsumo.

 What topics for the blog to choose to drive more customers?

 Again, use some statistical services like Keyword Planner.
 But in this case, choose more precise keywords, the ones that contain “buy, purchase, order” words.
 As well as detailed keyword phrases like “blue cashmere sweater L” or “100mm solid concrete blocks”.
 Usually, it is better to use category or product pages optimized for such keywords.
 But if you do not have a suitable category (you have only the “cashmere sweaters” category for example), and there are 10 cashmere sweaters size L at your store.
 You can make a blog post with the links to them including extra information about their quality, price comparison, etc.